hughbromund/FINEX/backend/README.md

 ### /api/stock/sma/:code/:interval/:series_type
 GET
 This represents the endpoint to get SMA (Simple moving average) data
-Requirements: some stock code (Eventually can inlclude crypto)
+Requirements: stock code, an interval (either "intraday" or "daily") and series type ("open", "close", "high", "low")
 Returns: JSON object containing data on custom interval or 400 if not found/ parameters are wrong
 Status: Working.
 Will need work to support crypto
 Bugs: None